QYshen-0521/Detecting-exoplanet-oblateness/README.md

 4. Run Noise_cal_final.py → generates selected_targets_v02.csv
 5. Run noised_transit_fitting_final.py to perform MCMC fitting and analyze the results.

-Target Ranking
+(Not necessary) Target Ranking:

-Files and scripts in the target_ranking folder contain the methods and calculations used for exoplanet target ranking, which identify the most promising candidates for oblateness detection.
+Find_best_target.py contain the methods and calculations used for exoplanet target ranking, which identify the most promising candidates for oblateness detection.